ankane/strong_migrations/README.md

 ## Assuring Safety

-To mark a step in the migration as safe, despite using method that might otherwise be dangerous, wrap it in a `safety_assured` block.
+To mark a step in the migration as safe, despite using a method that might otherwise be dangerous, wrap it in a `safety_assured` block.

 ```ruby
 class MySafeMigration < ActiveRecord::Migration[5.2]